 The rivers and the fly fishing>>

 Atlantic salmon are known as the "king of freshwater game fish," an appropriate title for many reasons.
-Being an anadromous fish, they also make a tremendous journey during their lifetime, migrating from the rivers of their birth to feeding grounds in the north Atlantic Ocean and back again to spawn.
+Being an anadromous fish, they make a tremendous journey during their lifetime, migrating from the rivers of their birth to feeding grounds in the north Atlantic Ocean and back again to spawn.

 Salmon Fishing licenses and regulations

 All Nova Scotia waters are open to the general public, with no private water.
 As well, fishing guides are not mandatory.

 All scheduled Atlantic Salmon rivers in the province of Nova Scotia require a salmon license to fish.

-The cost for a one day non-resident Salmon license is $30.00.
+The cost for a one day non-resident Salmon fishing license is $30.00.

 A 7 day non resident salmon fishing license is $63.65.
 (Margaree River)

 Since the Cheticamp River is within the National Park, a Park salmon license is required to fish the river at a cost of approximately $36 for the season, resident or non-resident.
-You do not need a provincial salmon license to fish the Cheticamp River.
+You do not need a Nova Scotia salmon license to fish the Cheticamp River.

 We practice live release of all Atlantic Salmon!

 Our fly fishing season

 Our fly fishing season for Atlantic Salmon is from June 1st to October 31st and provides exciting angling opportunities throughout the whole season, with better or excellent fishing to be had when water levels and weather conditions are favorable.
 The average size salmon entering our rivers is 8 - 12 lbs. and we also have a summer run of grilse (3-5 lbs.) mixed in.
 As well, there is a percentage of repeat spawners reaching upwards to 20 and 30 lbs. in the mix.